Peugeot iOn (2010-2018) interior & comfort

 Infotainment, apps & sat nav

 When it comes to infotainment, it’s very much the same story as with the dashboard: the iOn is an old design it’s obvious.
-Yes, you get DAB radio and Bluetooth connectivity, but there’s no Apple CarPlay or Android Auto, and no sat nav either.
+Yes, buyers got DAB radio and Bluetooth connectivity, but there’s no Apple CarPlay or Android Auto, and no sat nav either.
 So, if you want to stream music from your phone, you either have to use Bluetooth or plug it in through the USB socket.
-It looks and feels a decade or more behind the systems you get in the VW e-Up!, Renault Zoe and Smart EQ.